 I’d suggest playing with the presets first, as they can show you some small amount of what you can come up with.
 On the first page at the top are the mixer controls.
-Most important things in the app.
+These are the most important settings in the app.
 They let you mix in live audio input, samples, or an oscillator.

-I’ve been loving this as a sort of stomp box for guitars and synths.
-Very fun.
+I’ve been loving using Filtatron as a stomp box type effect for guitars and synths.
+It’s very fun.
 I’ve also been using the iOS version of Nanoloop piped into Filtatron.
-Amazing little portable chiptune studio!
+It’s an amazing little portable chiptune studio!

 You have to be careful though, as this app might make you want all sorts of physical Moog devices.
-The touchscreen is just not as satisfying as turning a nice Moog dial.
+The touchscreen is just not as satisfying as turning a big dial.

 p.s. – Just wanted to pop in a note letting people know that this version of Filtatron is more fully featured than the one that is included in the Moogfest app.
 It’s kind of obvious that there might be differences, but I hadn’t seen any mention of it yet.

 Here’s what is in Filtatron that’s not in the Moogfest version: